 The Toboggan Racer is reminiscent of an old carnival ride.
 Guests lay head first on a mat on one of eight racing lanes.
 First one to the bottom wins.

 The Winter Summerland Miniature Golf

-Right next to the entrance of Disney Blizzard Beach is the Winter Summerland, one of the two miniature golf courses on the property.
+Right next to the water park entrance is the Winter Summerland, one of the two miniature golf courses on the property.
 It provides a unique golf course that visitors can enjoy.
 So if it’s very hot in the Water Park, you can play differently or you can just go to the plaza after the day at the Water Park.

 The park has several areas for children of all ages, and Tike’s Peak is an area for children under 48 inches.
 There are many small slides suitable for young children, as well as bold slides for brave preschoolers.
 There is a small, shallow pool with a waterfall, as well as a baby pool and many sandy areas where small children can fall apart!
 This area has many long chairs and chairs, although there is not much shade; if you know you need space in the shade, I suggest you get there first.
 The smaller slides are very soft and do not enter the pool, but for the splash pads.
 However, the longer the slide slides on the water.
 If your child can not swim, adults should wait in the background.
 There are life vests that you can rent for free.
 This is limited.
 You can also bring yours.

 If your child is bolder, there are other areas of the park to explore.
 There is also a lazy river, Cross Country Creek, which has gentle currents and smaller inner tubes for children.
 Teamboat Springs is a family raft trip if your kids are a bit daring and you can sit on a raft next to them to feel a little more secure.
 There are still some slides with no height requirements, but I recommend seeing where they go before letting the children ride it.
 Some get quite deep into water.